 - 6 tablespoons water

-- 4 to 6 jarred jalapeno slices (optional, but recommended)
+- 6 jarred jalapeno slices (optional, but recommended)

-- In a blender, combine the cashews, water, lemon juice, salt, and diced chilies (along with their juices), and jalapeno slices.
+- In a high-speed blender, combine the cashews, water, lemon juice, salt, diced chilies (along with their juices), and jalapeno slices.
 Secure the lid and blend until very smooth.

-- Serve with your favorite tortilla chips for dairy-free nachos, as a topping for tacos, burrito bowls, and more.
-This nacho cheese sauce will thicken when you store it in the fridge, but it you can add a splash of water to thin it out again.
+- Serve right away with your favorite tortilla chips for dairy-free nachos, or use it as a topping for tacos, burrito bowls, and more.
+This nacho cheese sauce will thicken when you store it in the fridge, so add a tablespoon of water to thin it out again, if needed.
 Store it in an airtight container in the fridge for up to a week, or freeze it for up to 3 months.

-If you try this vegan nacho cheese, please leave a comment below letting me know how you like it.
-And if you make any modifications, I’d love to hear about those, too!
-We can all benefit from hearing about your experience.
+If you try this vegan nacho cheese sauce, please leave a comment and star rating below letting me know how you like it.